 Does running destroy your knees?
 The short answer is no. Knee osteoarthritis is considerably higher in sedentary people than their running counterparts (in one study, the difference was 12% higher in the non-active group).
 Another study of over 2000 participants (including those who took up a running program and then stopped) compared runners and non-runners.
 The researchers found that the runners not only showed lower levels of knee pain, but they also showed less objective signs of arthritis (e.g., evidence via x-ray).
-In my favourite plot twist of all times, new research showed that middle-aged adults who took up marathoning could actually reverse existing knee damage.
+In my favourite plot twist of all time, new research showed that middle-aged adults who took up marathoning could actually reverse existing knee damage.

 Running can also effectively turn-back-the clock on aging.
 Researchers studied a collection of studies representing 232,149 people and found that those who made a habit of running once per week had a significantly lower death rate from any cause than those who didn't.
 Other studies suggest that a regular running routine can roll back common signs of aging by almost a decade.

 Interested in starting this low-cost, accessible, and portable exercise routine?
 Here's what you need to know:

 Invest in some good runners.
 I'll be the first to admit that there is very little scientific evidence to support the idea that athletic shoe design prevents injuries.
 But supportive, well-made, running-specific shoes are definitely worth the investment for your experience on the road.
 Although shoe salespeople will give you all sorts of compelling reasons to buy a particular model, the truth is that the best shoes are the ones that feel good on your foot.
 It's also worth purchasing a moisture-wicking bra and running top.
 I wrote a whole blog post about buying outdoor exercise gear that you can read here.